The industry’s longest-running research experiment reached a milestone in October, studying the evolution of more than 68,000 generations.

 “Evolution may thus be broadly repeatable.”

-Today’s populations grow about 80% faster than the original lines in all flasks, a phenomena Lenski calls “a beautiful example of adaptation by natural selection.”
+Today’s populations grow about 80% faster than the original lines in all flasks, a phenomenon Lenski calls “a beautiful example of adaptation by natural selection.”

 Something New

-Getting bigger is the smaller part of Lenski’s findings.
+The finding that getting bigger is the smaller part of Lenski’s findings is noteworthy.
 In 2008, around 16 years into the experiment and near generation 30,000, something new happened in flask #9.
 The solution became consistently cloudier and darker than the other flasks.

-The news ignited the evolution industry: finally, at last evolution had the ever-elusive observable, measurable and repeatable scientific evidence.
-Clues to what happened, however, was not to be known until 2012.
+The news ignited the evolution industry: finally, at last, evolution had the ever-elusive observable, measurable, and repeatable scientific evidence.
+Clues to what happened, however, were not to be known until 2012.

-How citrate could be used a as an energy source was a molecular mystery since E. coli can only can use citrate while in the absence of oxygen.
+The use of citrate as an energy source was a molecular mystery, as E. coli can only utilize citrate in the absence of oxygen.
 In fact, E. coli growing on citrate in an anoxic environment – no oxygen – is one of its uniquely identifying characteristics.
 Microbiologists use citrate in non-oxygen environments to differentiate E. coli from other bacteria.

-Finally in 2012, following the wake of new molecular technologies, geneticist Zachary Blount (left – swinging) finally pen-pointed the genetic mystery in the paper “Genomic analysis of a key innovation in an experimental Escherichia coli population,” published in Britain’s prestigious Nature journal.
+Finally, in 2012, following the advent of new molecular technologies, geneticist Zachary Blount (left, swinging) pinpointed the genetic mystery in the paper “Genomic analysis of a key innovation in an experimental Escherichia coli population,” published in Britain’s prestigious Nature journal.

 Blount discovered E. coli’s key innovation – a genetic duplication.
-The sequences of DNA nucleotides in the region of the cit gene duplicated and the sequences were rearranged.
-With this new duplicated DNA section, the newly arranged promoter gene gained control over the blocking gene to allowing the use citrate for energy – even in the presence of oxygen.
+The sequences of DNA nucleotides in the region of the cit gene were duplicated, and the sequences were rearranged.
+With this new duplicated DNA section, the newly arranged promoter gene gained control over the blocking gene, allowing the use of citrate for energy – even in the presence of oxygen.

 Harvard Gazette staff writer, Alvin Powell, jumped to speculate in 2014 “that one of the 12 bacterial lines he has maintained has developed into what he believes is a new species.”
-In the words of Lenski: “I would argue that citrate users are — or are becoming — a new species” – vindicating Darwin’s origin of species argument, it seemed.
+In the words of Lenski: “I would argue that citrate users are — or are becoming — a new species” – vindicating Darwin’s theory of evolution, it seemed.

 Dead-End